 Or, you may elect to become a member of the PERF Hybrid plan which offers the PERF defined benefit pension (a monthly benefit for life) and ASA.
 If you do not elect to become a member of the ASA Only plan within 60 days of your hire date, you become a member of the PERF Hybrid plan.

 You could have been enrolled in any of the seven funds with a previous employer prior to state of Indiana employment.
-If you previously worked for the state of Indiana, you are not eligible for the ASA Only plan.
+If you previously worked for the state of Indiana in a position covered by PERF, you are not eligible for the ASA Only plan.
 However, if you are a first-time, full-time state of Indiana employee who elects the ASA Only plan and then leaves state employment and returns, you must resume membership in the plan.

 For a position to be ASA Only-covered, making you eligible for membership, the position must be: